Coronavirus: Olympics could be held any time in 2020 - Japan Olympic Minister

-Japan's Olympic minister today the contract to hold the Tokyo Games only specifies the event has to be held during 2020.
+Japan's Olympic minister said the contract to hold the Tokyo Games only specifies the event has to be held during 2020.

-Seiko Hashimoto's response to a question in the upper house of parliament implies the Olympics could be held later in the year and would not have to start on July 24 as planned.
-The Paralympics open on Aug.
-25.
+Seiko Hashimoto's response to a question in the upper house of Parliament implies the Olympics could be held later in the year and would not have to start on July 24 as planned.
+The Paralympics open on August 25.

 READ MORE: